kristerkari/bdd-using/README.md

 ## Examples

-Sometimes you need to write a test where all test values are expected to have the same result:
+Sometimes you need to write a test where all tested values are expected to have the same test result:

 ```js
 describe("when calling isLeap method", function() {